 When you've finished configuring the audience, click Save Changes.

 Within the main Member Permissions area, you can edit permissions for each audience.
 By default, permissions for each new audience are set to visible.
 Click the bubbles to change the audience's permissions for each page on your site.

-Note: The limited editor and editor options are available on the Unlimited billing plan.
+Note: Multiple audiences with limited editor and editor options are available on the Unlimited billing plan.
 You can adjust The Public audience on any billing plan.

 Once you've finished editing the audience's permissions, click Update Permissions to apply the changes to your site.

 To learn more about editors and limited editors, visit Adding editors to your site.

 Member accounts assigned to The Public audience have the same site access as any visitors who aren't signed in.
 They can't see restricted pages or edit content.
 However, they can subscribe to site updates via email, and have a unique identifier in comments.

 Each Squarespace 5 site has an owner (also known as the "administrator account") who can’t be removed by other users.